IanKeen/IKAsyncable/README.md

 [Make your UIViewController Awesynchronous!](http://blog.ios-developers.io/make-your-uiviewcontroller-awesynchronous/).

 ## How to use
-Getting up and running is a peice of cake!
+Getting up and running is a peice of cake...
+No matter if you are working with a new or existing codebase!
 If you currently don't use a delegate in your `UITableView` or `UICollectionView` you can simply hook up an instance of `IKAsyncTableViewDelegate` or `IKAsyncCollectionViewDelegate`